 The John Trezise Archive

 At our book launch event held Saturday, May 12, 2018 for Rollins Pass, we announced the creation of The John Trezise Archive for Rollins Pass Imagery.
-This is the world’s largest collection of Rollins Pass imagery for non-commercial use that is crowd-sourced, completely searchable and available to the public through partnerships with requesting museums/libraries, and secured from loss.
+This is the world’s largest collection of Rollins Pass imagery that is crowd-sourced, completely searchable and available to the public through partnerships with requesting museums/libraries, and secured from loss.
 (Please note, this is separate from our call for photos on this webpage.)

-The John Trezise Archive has already provided multiple rare images of the 1913 D&SL 10300 steam crane to the Moffat Road Railroad Museum in Granby, Colorado, among other projects—all to inform the present understanding of Rollins Pass by leveraging information provided from historical images.
-If you’d like to search or make a contribution to this archive, please reach out to the authors by contacting us.
+The John Trezise Archive has already provided multiple rare images of the 1913 D&SL 10300 steam crane to the Moffat Road Railroad Museum in Granby, Colorado, among other projects—all to inform the present understanding of Rollins Pass by leveraging information provided from high-resolution historical images.
+If you’d like to make a contribution to this archive, please reach out and contact us.

 “Many pictures are from the collection of John T. Trezise, a locomotive engineer whose collection of snapshots reveal the unseen Rollins Pass; John, may you rest in peace having found a form of immortality within these pages.”

 —from the Acknowledgments, Rollins Pass (2018), by B. Travis Wright, MPS and Kate Wright, MBA with a foreword by Jason M. LaBelle, PhD